Zulus under Shaka, approximately 5,000 (including auxillary allies)

 The Ndwandwe, on the other hand, went into battle with three throwing spears (they apparently had not adopted the ikwla).
 They would throw two in succession for shock (at a range of about 25 yards) and use the last in close-combat, in a similar way that the classical Greeks used their spears in phalanx.
 Some may also have been armed with amawisa (clubs), as this was an old Nguni weapon, but it would have been a personal preference on the part of each warrior.

-In a war game of Gqokli, then, the Zulu side should have no missile capability, while the Ndwandwe side should have a range of about 25-30 meters and a total ammunition supply of three.
-In hand-to-hand (or melee) rounds, though, the Zulus would have an advantage in striking power with their iklwa.
+In a war game of Gqokli, then, the Zulu side should have no missile capability, while the Ndwandwe side should have a range of about 25-30 meters and a total ammunition supply of two (three, but once the third volley is thrown, the unit would be defenseless).
+In hand-to-hand (or melee) rounds, though, the Zulus would have an advantage in striking power with their iklwa over the lighter izijula.